snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/demos/index.md

 - A Swift SPM app
 - A Swift Cocoapods app
-- A ObjC Cocoapods app
+- An ObjC Cocoapods app
 - Iglu Central app in SwiftUI